 Sautéing these tiny bits of riced cauliflower seems easy enough, but it can go all go wrong if you become impatient.
 If it’s too deep in the pan, hot air gets trapped and it will steam – turning into a mushy mess.
 To avoid this, sauté in batches by only working with half of a cauliflower at a time.
 Be sure to create little numerous pockets of air to allow air to flow, instead of one uniform blanketed layer.

 You can certainly sauté your cauliflower rice in any type of oil, but achiote oil delivers a subtle earthy flavor and rich yellow color.
 Chef Daisy Martinez definitely got me hooked on this ingredient!
 It takes just 5 minutes to prepare at home, or you can also buy it pre-made.
-The only classic Puerto Rican ingredients I neglected to add to my recipe is a salty mixture of chopped green olives, capers and pimentos – called alcaparrado (pictured below).
+A classic Puerto Rican ingredient I neglected to add is a salty mixture of chopped green olives, capers and pimentos – called alcaparrado (pictured below).
 If you use this, simply add it as the sofrito is cooking and cut back on any more added salt.

 This recipe is executed in batches of 2, each batch utilizes 1/2 of the following amounts.